Larry Krasner

-Lawrence Samuel Krasner (born March 30, 1961) is an American lawyer and 26th District Attorney of Philadelphia.
-Elected to the position in 2017, Krasner was one of the first U.S. district attorney candidates to run as a self-described "progressive prosecutor".
+Lawrence Samuel Krasner (born March 30, 1961) is an American attorney who has served as the 26th District Attorney of Philadelphia since 2018.
+Krasner was one of the first U.S. district attorney candidates to run as a self-described "progressive prosecutor".
 He campaigned on a platform to reform elements of the criminal justice system and to reduce incarceration.

+First elected to the position in 2017, Krasner was re-elected to a second term in 2021 and a third term in 2025.
 Krasner's policies include ending criminal charges against those caught with marijuana possession, ending cash bail for those accused of some misdemeanors and nonviolent felonies, reducing supervision for parolees, and seeking more lenient sentences for certain crimes.
 During his time in office, he has pursued police misconduct and advocated for greater police accountability.

+Krasner has served as a polarizing figure in Philadelphia politics, with supporters crediting Krasner for the city's reduction in homicides throughout his tenure, while opponents have argued his policies are "soft on crime".
 In 2022, Krasner was impeached by the Pennsylvania House of Representatives on multiple counts; several counts related to various alleged "dereliction[s] of duty" and "misbehavior[s] in office", and another alleged that Krasner had attempted to obstruct the legislative probe that led to his impeachment.
-An impeachment trial was scheduled to take place in the Pennsylvania Senate, but was indefinitely postponed.
-In September 2024, the Supreme Court of Pennsylvania ruled that the articles of impeachment had expired.

-Krasner was re-elected to a second term in 2021 and a third term in 2025.
+After an impeachment trial was indefinitely postponed, the Supreme Court of Pennsylvania ruled that the articles of impeachment had expired in 2024.
+In 2026, the Supreme Court of Pennsylvania ruled that Krasner's Philadelphia District Attorney’s Office "has repeatedly lacked candor to the court, misrepresented facts, failed to conduct adequate investigations, and inexplicably dodged necessary evidentiary hearings."
+This 2026 decision resulted in the Pennsylvania Attorney General being given the authority to veto attempts by Krasner's office to undo previous convictions.

-Early life, education, and legal career
+Early life, education, and career

 Krasner was born in St. Louis in 1961.
 His father, William Krasner, was the son of Russian Jewish immigrants and an author of crime fiction, and his mother, Juanita Frazier, was an evangelical Christian minister.
-Krasner graduated from Conestoga High School in 1979, from the University of Chicago in 1983, and from Stanford Law School in 1987.
+Krasner graduated from Conestoga High School in Tredyffrin Township, Pennsylvania, in 1979.
+He received a bachelor's degree from the University of Chicago in 1983, and a Juris Doctor from Stanford Law School in 1987.

 Following his law graduation and bar passage, Krasner returned to Philadelphia and became a public defender.
 He opened his law firm in 1993 and worked as a criminal defense lawyer in Philadelphia for 30 years, specializing in civil rights and frequently representing protestors pro bono.
-After the 2000 Republican National Convention (RNC), Krasner represented some of the 400 RNC protestors arrested at the time, most of whom were acquitted.
+After the 2000 Republican National Convention (RNC), Krasner represented some of the 400 protestors arrested at the time, most of whom were acquitted.